kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 kind: PriorityClass
 metadata:
   name: overprovisioning
-value: -1
+value: -10
 globalDefault: false
 description: "Priority class used by overprovisioning."
 ```

 3. Change pod priority cutoff in CA to -10 so pause pods are taken into account during scale down
 and scale up.
 Set flag ```expendable-pods-priority-cutoff``` to -10.
 If you already use priority
 preemption then pods with priorities between -10 and -1 won't be best effort anymore.
+(This is the default since 1.12)

 4. Create service account that will be used by Horizontal Cluster Proportional Autoscaler which needs
 specific roles.
 More details [here](https://github.com/kubernetes-incubator/cluster-proportional-autoscaler/tree/master/examples#rbac-configurations)